ALasib/EntityFrameworkExtensionTutorial/README.md

-# Entity Framework Extensions Tutorial
+# When to Use EF Core vs Entity Framework Extensions: A Practical Guide

-This project demonstrates when to use **Entity Framework Core** vs **Entity Framework Extensions** in a .NET Core Web API project, following best practices and layered architecture.

-## 🎯 Project Overview

-This tutorial showcases the performance differences between EF Core and Entity Framework Extensions, helping developers understand when to use each approach for optimal performance.
+Entity Framework Core is excellent for most database operations, but when dealing with large datasets, Entity Framework Extensions can provide massive performance improvements.
+This guide shows you exactly when to use each approach with real examples from our project.

-### Performance Improvements with Entity Framework Extensions
+## 🚀 Performance Improvements

 According to [Entity Framework Extensions](https://entityframework-extensions.net/):